Firearms Range Rules

 - Only one shooter and coach permitted per firing lane; only one un-cased firearm permitted at the firing lane.

 - Persons not shooting or coaching are not permitted on the range.
-They may observe from the observation area in the main hallway.
+They may observe from the observation area in concourse.

 - No one is permitted forward of the firing line.
 (NO EXCEPTIONS)